mharen/mharen.github.io/_posts/2010/2010-09-21-about-those-magic-eye-things.md

 I know it’s silly and a little crazy, but damn it if it isn’t frustrating.
 Anyway, so something happened the other day.
 I was sitting in the chair at the dentist making mental notes of the ridiculous things that my oral hygienist was saying so I could tweet about them later (she was pretty nuts) when I noticed a giant magic eye on the wall in front of me.
 I tried my best to ignore this evil invention, which was certainly placed there only to torment me.
 Unfortunately, the nearby TV was blaring some Fox News capital-C-crazy babbling so my mind, and my eyes wandered to the poster.

 Without paying much attention, this sinister picture of what I assumed to be be Skittles-vomit revealed a 3D dinosaur (obviously not what’s pictured above, unless it coincidentally contains a dinosaur, too).
-It worked…and I was startled.
+It worked...and I was startled.
 In 15 years, I have never seen the image within and then suddenly, there it was.
 I must admit, it left a bit to be desired.

 The worst of it is that it hasn’t worked since.
 Figures.